 Years ago, WWJD bracelets were quite popular.
 WWJD stood for “What would Jesus do” – a saying that didn’t sound quite right to me.
 But, I finally realized the assumption of WWJD is that Jesus is not present.

-At the conclusion of Matthew's Gospel, Jesus promises "surely I am with you always, to the very end of the age" (Matthew 28:20).
-So, Jesus is present and we should acknowledge his presence.
-Perhaps the abbreviation should be WIJD – "What IS Jesus doing?"
-The aim would be to discover where He is at work, then joining Him in His work.
+At the conclusion of Matthew’s Gospel, Jesus promises, “surely I am with you always, to the very end of the age” (Matthew 28:20).
+So, Jesus is present, and we should acknowledge his presence.
+Perhaps the abbreviation should be WIJD – “What IS Jesus doing?”
+The aim would be to discover where He is at work now, then join Him in His work.

 Let’s listen to Luke as he introduces us to people in the first couple of chapters of his Gospel account.
 Imagine that Luke is our narrator.

 My name is Luke.
 I am a physician, a medical doctor, and a companion and fellow-worker with the apostle Paul.

 In your Bibles, you will discover two books I wrote for my good friend and brother, Theophilus.
 The first book you call the Gospel according to Luke; the second you call the Acts of the Apostles, although it would be better to call it the Acts of the risen Lord Jesus.
 Not only were the Father, Son, and Holy Spirit at work in the events recorded in those books, but the Trinity was also at work in the writing of those books.
 I was invited to join with God in that great enterprise, and I’m so thankful I said, “yes.”